jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 24:
+Tank Exporter now loads all tanks in the extended pkg files.

 ### Version 23:
 Fixed a stupid bug in the path names to where the game and res_mods.
 Added some code to find more of the missing tank parts.